dolmen-go/docker-list-context/README.md

 # docker-list-context -- list files taken by Docker in a build context

+`docker-list-context` lists files which are sent by the `docker build` command to the Docker daemon as the *build context*.

+You can reduce the build context (better performance, avoid leaking secrets) by ignoring files in a `.dockerignore` file.
+The official documentation for `.dockerignore` files is here: https://docs.docker.com/build/building/context/#dockerignore-files

+Tip: you can even ignore `Dockerfile` and `.dockerignore`, unless those files are referenced in the `Dockerfile`.

 ## Usage

 List context files for `docker build .` (using `Dockerfile.dockerignore` or `.dockerignore`):